clairefro/extract-md-data/README.md

 # extract-md-data

 A util for getting data and metadata for all markdown files in a given dir.
-Useful for static site generators.
+Useful for building static site generators.

 ## Usage